 In this study, we evaluate the spatiotemporal patterns of soil microclimate in relict alpine plant communities of northern Spain, combining a long-term monitoring of permanent vegetation plots with a detailed topographical survey.
 Our first aim is to evaluate how the temporal trend in microclimate changed over the last decade in different sites across the topographical gradient, and how this variation relates to the spatial microclimatic variation in surrounding areas as potential buffering niches.
-Like in other mountains of Europe, we expect an increase in temperature annual mean with effects on related microclimatic drivers.
+Like in other mountains of Europe, we expect an increase in annual mean temperature with effects on related microclimatic drivers.
 In agreement with topographic buffering, we also expect a high spatial variation in microclimate to accommodate the temporal variation observed in the permanent plots.
 Our second aim is to investigate how the observed spatiotemporal variation of microclimate influences local communities.
 In agreement with thermophilization, we expect an increase of warm-demanding species (winners) and a decrease in the relative cover of cold-adapted species (losers).
 We further expect that changes in species composition will depend on the responses of individual species to specific soil microclimatic drivers.
 Measuring these responses will allow us to predict the potential changes in relict alpine communities under local microclimatic scenarios.

 2. Methods